SergioEJr/calgen/README.md

 vary across staffs.
 For these reasons, I created a lightweight, customizable, on-call shift scheduler that can generate these on-call calendars in seconds, satisfying all of the constraints mentioned (given reasonable RA availability information).

+## Features
+- Easy-to-use command-line interface with built-in documentation
+- Staff Management
+  - add/remove RAs from your staff
+  - view total points for each RA
+  - edit which days count as weekends
+  - edit how many points weekends are worth
+- Calendar Creation
+  - ML generated calendar given an availability CSV
+  - availability conflict warnings
+  - breakdown of shift distribution
+  - can edit the generated calendar to your liking
+  - export calendar to CSV (excel-readable file)

 ## How it works
 TODO